Do you know there are a variety of chickens that lay colored eggs? The colors of eggs may be blue, green, purple, pink, brown, or chocolate.

 A Dorking’s body is rectangular and has short, five-toed legs.
 Like all single-comb breeds, comb points may need to be protected during freezing temperatures.

-The weight for roosters is 4.55–6.35 kilograms (10–14 lb), for cockerels 3.60–5.00 kilograms (8–11 lb), or for hens 3.60–4.55 kilograms (8–10 lb).
-There are five different color varieties of Dorkings that are: white, silver-gray, red, dark, and cuckoo.
+The weight for roosters is 4.55–6.35 kgs (10–14 lb), for cockerels 3.60–5.00 kilograms (8–11 lb), or for hens 3.60–4.55 kgs (8–10 lb).
+Five different color varieties of Dorkings are white, silver-gray, red, dark, and cuckoo.

 4. Yokohama Chicken

-A Yokohama is a fancy chicken breed from Germany, with unusual coloring but very long tail feathers.
+A Yokohama is a fancy chicken breed from Germany with unusual coloring but very long tail feathers.
 These were formed by Hugo du Roi in the 1880s or originated from ornamental birds carried from Japan to Europe during the latter half of the 19th century.

 In Germany, only white or red-saddled horses are recognized.
-There are other colors in the United Kingdom, besides red-saddled or white, which can also be used for the birds recognized in Germany as Phoenix.
+There are other colors in the United Kingdom besides red-saddled or white, which can also be used for the birds recognized in Germany as Phoenix.
 These include spangled, black-red, golden duck wing, black-tailed buff, blue-red, or silver duck wing.

 Throughout the United States, through 1981, variants of red-saddled (red-shouldered) or white were introduced to a Standard of Perfection.